iobroker-community-adapters/ioBroker.wolf-smartset/README.md

 * (Apollon77) Adjusted to new Login procedure
 * (Apollon77) Tokens are now stored and tried to be refreshed automatically
 * (Apollon77) Errors in session updates will try to create new session or authenticate anew
+* (Apollon77) Generates folder and channel structures for created states
 * (Apollon77) Fix some more crash cases
 * (Apollon77) make sure adapter is stopped correctly in all cases